From Iceland — COVID Roundup: Two Domestic Cases Yesterday, Both In Quarantine At Diagnosis

-Two new case of coronavirus was diagnosed domestically yesterday, according to the latest data from covid.is.
+Two new cases of coronavirus was diagnosed domestically yesterday, according to the latest data from covid.is.
 Both were in quarantine at the time of diagnosis.

-16 people are currently hospitalised with the virus, with none in intensive care.
-53 people are currently in quarantine, with another 59 in isolation, continuing the declining trend that has now reached double digits.
-The 14-day incidence of infection per 100,000 people is now 9.3, up slightly from 9.1 yesterday.
-Incidence at border screening is at 12.3, down from 15.0 yesterday, and continues to surpass the domestic incidence rate, although at a declining rate.
+17 people are currently hospitalised with the virus, with none in intensive care.
+35 people are currently in quarantine, with another 47 in isolation, continuing the declining trend.
+The 14-day incidence of infection per 100,000 people is now 8.2, down slightly from 8.7 yesterday.
+Incidence at border screening is at 7.6, down from 8.5 yesterday, and is now below the domestic incidence rate.

 More statistics and information can be found at covid.is or below.